pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 3.1: As a regular user/admin user I can view a hero image with login and register buttons on the home/landing page
 - User Story 3.2: As a regular user/admin user I can view the last three memories added on the website, with memory name, memory image and tournament
+- User Story 3.3: As an admin/regular user if I encounter a route that does not exist I am navigated to a 404 error page

 ### Feature 4 Login/Register/Logout administration
 #### Description